Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 StartBootstrap was used to get a landing page template to build the app

 12. [Lucidchart](https://lucid.app/)
-Luci app was used to have mindmp and have an overview of the database strategies and structure
+Luci app was used to mindmap and have an overview of the database strategies and structure

 ## Testing